tnelson/CS1710FinalProject/README.md

 be thought to repersent a primitive OS that runs on a single core machine.

 Fundamentally our model consists of two parts:
 1. Processes : Programs that run on the machine.
-They are of two types : UserProcesses which are sandboxed and the Kernel process which runs in privelaged mode and is all powerful
+They are of two types : UserProcesses which are sandboxed and the Kernel process which runs in privelaged mode and is all powerful.
+The Kernel process is initialized at startup, whereas UserProcesses may be initialized and delted at any time.
 2. Memory : We model memory in the form of pages.
-There are a set number of physical pages which are allocated and deallocated from processes
+Each process is initialized with a constant number of pages.
+In particular, kernel space has 3 static pages and user processes are initialized with 2 pages (representing, perhaps, the code, data, and stack).
+UserProcesses may allocate and free memory (much like heap memory is allocated and freed to/from processes) at any time (this includes the initially allocated pages).

 On top of this we have pagetables which map virtual memory, states which capture each processes's fundamental state.
 Notably we implemented and verified several key properties.
 Among our successes we count: